omarabid/WordPress-Plugin-Boilerplate/README.md

 The plugin has a simple Admin panel class.
 It has two admin pages, and add a submenu to the WordPress Admin bar.

 The plugin structure makes it quite easy to extend the plugin with new admin pages.

+#### Available controls

+The boilerplate comes with many controls that you can integrate with the WordPress Settings API.

+* textbox
+* textarea
+* checkbox
+* button

 ### Widget Class